apache/sling-old-svn-mirror/bundles/extensions/framework-extension-activation/README.md

-Apache Sling System Bundle Extension: Activation API
+# Apache Sling System Bundle Extension: Activation API

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Adds the Activation API package to the system bundle exports.
 The list of packages is derived from the packages available in the Java 6 platform.
 To use more